 The primary objective for MRI is to ensure the security of principal.
 To minimize the risk of loss, investments shall be subject to minimum credit ratings and shall be diversified by maturity, type of investment and issuer.
 Investing activities will be reviewed on a regular basis as actual, revised and forecasted operating and capital plans are completed.
-Maturity dates should be staggered so that investment cash inflows occur throughout the year.
+Maturity dates should be structured so that investment cash inflows occur when needed.